Hudson Pacific Properties (NYSE:HPP) Updates FY 2021 Earnings Guidance

 Hudson Pacific Properties (NYSE:HPP) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.940-$2.000 for the period.
-The company issued revenue guidance of -.Hudson Pacific Properties also updated its FY21 guidance to $1.94-2.00 EPS.
+The company issued revenue guidance of -.Hudson Pacific Properties also updated its Q3 2021 guidance to $0.480-$0.500 EPS.

-Several brokerages recently issued reports on HPP.
-Mizuho reissued a neutral rating and issued a $29.00 price target on shares of Hudson Pacific Properties in a report on Wednesday, July 14th.
-Zacks Investment Research raised Hudson Pacific Properties from a hold rating to a buy rating and set a $30.00 price target on the stock in a report on Tuesday, August 10th.
-Piper Sandler raised Hudson Pacific Properties from a neutral rating to an overweight rating and raised their price target for the stock from $30.00 to $36.00 in a report on Monday, June 14th.
-Finally, Wolfe Research assumed coverage on Hudson Pacific Properties in a research note on Monday, June 14th.
-They set a peer perform rating and a $34.00 target price on the stock.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of Hold and an average price target of $29.28.
+Several analysts recently weighed in on the stock.
+Piper Sandler raised shares of Hudson Pacific Properties from a neutral rating to an overweight rating and raised their target price for the company from $30.00 to $36.00 in a report on Monday, June 14th.
+Zacks Investment Research raised shares of Hudson Pacific Properties from a hold rating to a buy rating and set a $30.00 target price on the stock in a report on Tuesday, August 10th.
+Wolfe Research started coverage on shares of Hudson Pacific Properties in a report on Monday, June 14th.
+They issued a peer perform rating and a $34.00 target price on the stock.
+Finally, Mizuho reaffirmed a neutral rating and issued a $29.00 target price on shares of Hudson Pacific Properties in a report on Wednesday, July 14th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and four have given a buy rating to the company.
+Based on data from MarketBeat.com, Hudson Pacific Properties currently has a consensus rating of Hold and a consensus target price of $29.28.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, June 28th.
-Stockholders of record on Friday, June 18th were paid a $0.25 dividend.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 3.66%.
-The ex-dividend date was Thursday, June 17th.
-Hudson Pacific Properties’s dividend payout ratio is presently 52.36%.

-In other news, Director Richard B. Fried sold 11,000 shares of the business’s stock in a transaction on Friday, August 27th.
-The stock was sold at an average price of $26.39, for a total value of $290,290.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In related news, Director Richard B. Fried sold 11,000 shares of the business’s stock in a transaction dated Friday, August 27th.
+The shares were sold at an average price of $26.39, for a total value of $290,290.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
 3.02% of the stock is currently owned by insiders.

 Hudson Pacific Properties, Inc is a real estate company.
 It owns, operates, develops and acquires office, media, and entertainment properties.
 The company operates through two segments: Office Properties and Studio Properties.
 The Office Properties segment manages office properties located in California and Pacific Northwest.